curityio/spa-using-curitytokenhandler/DEPLOYMENT.md

 Two example deployments are provided, to explain the moving parts of the end-to-end solution.

 ### Scenario 1: SPA uses an External Authorization Server

+Download a [Trial License](https://developer.curity.io/free-trial) from the developer portal with access to the `applications` feature.\
+Rename the file to `license.json` and copy it into the root folder of this project.

 An instance of Keycloak acts as the external authorization server that issues RS256 JWTs as access tokens.\
 The OAuth Agent is deployed as a stateless API that issues cookies to the SPA.\